Iced Gingerbread Oatmeal Bars will make the your whole crew cheer. Say hello to holiday breakfast done right!

 Gingerbread isn’t a flavor that I normally go for, but by this point I would have eaten anything.
 Ok, that’s a lie.
 I would rather starve than eat brussel sprouts.

 The gingerbread bar was so much better than I expected.
-The bar had a mild molasses and spice flavor and had raisins and nuts in every bite.
+It had a mild molasses and spice flavor and had raisins and nuts in every bite.

 It was so good that I immediately decided to try to recreate it in my kitchen for an afternoon snack.

-Over the years, I have used the recipe for these caramel oatmeal bars in so many fun ways, so I knew it would be a good base for this new flavor I had in mind.
+Over the years, I have used the recipe for these Caramel Oatmeal Bars to make all kinds of homemade granola bars, so I knew it would work for this new flavor I had in mind.

-Molasses, spices, raisins, and nuts transform these iced gingerbread oatmeal bars into a fun holiday breakfast.
+Molasses, spices, raisins, and nuts transform these gingerbread bars into a fun holiday breakfast.

 I realize that raisins might be a touchy subject for some of you.
 It’s ok, we can still be friends even if you don’t like raisins in your treats.
 Feel free to leave them out, or use dried cranberries if you like those better.